Kuroi-Yuki/AssemblyDriverlessCarPart3/README.md

 **1.Install Anaconda**

-You can either install Anaconda from [here](https://docs.anaconda.com/anaconda/install/), or Get [miniconda](http://conda.pydata.org/miniconda.html), which is a lighter version of Anaconda, on your machine.
+You can either install Anaconda from [here](https://docs.anaconda.com/anaconda/install/), or get [miniconda](http://conda.pydata.org/miniconda.html), which is a lighter version of Anaconda, on your machine.
 Detailed instructions for miniconda: http://conda.pydata.org/docs/install/quick.html#linux-miniconda-install

 **2.Setup the environments**